-Micro-rhinoplasty is an advanced technique based on the application of micro-instrumentation facilities in rhinoplasty.
+Micro-rhinoplasty is an advanced technique based on the application of micro-instrumentation facilities in video endoscopic rhinoplasty.

 The three principal facilities include the magnification power of video-endoscopy, micro-cutting, micro-rasping blades and micro-surgical tools.
-Micro-rhinoplasty was established by Yakup Avsar M.D. in 2006 and now it is 12 years old.
+Micro-rhinoplasty was established by Yakup Avsar M.D. in 2006.

-Magnification power of video-endoscopy is especially used for reshaping the bony nasal vault.
+Magnification power of video endoscopy is especially used for reshaping the bony nasal vault.
 Its use for glabella surgery and the treatment of high-oriented septal deviations is inevitable.
-Besides, it is used for the treatment of septal spurs, repair of mucosal tears and bleeding control during rhinoplasty.
+Besides, it is used for the treatment of septal spurs, repair of mucosal tears and bleeding control during endoscopic rhinoplasty.

 Micro-motor-assisted bony vault reshaping under video-endoscopy is a technological procedure aimed at effective application of micro-cutting and micro-rasping blades to reform the bony structure of the nose.